stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 - prim: General `Scalar`, `Matrix`, and `std::vector<T>` types
 - rev: Specializations for reverse mode automatic differentiation
-- fwd: Specializtions for forward mode automatic differentiation.
+- fwd: Specializations for forward mode automatic differentiation.
 - mix: Sources to allow mixes of forward and reverse mode.
 - opencl: Sources for doing reverse mode automatic differentiation on GPUs.

 Within each of those folders you will find any one of the following folders

-- core: Base implimentations of custom scalars or backend setup.
+- core: Base implementations of custom scalars or backend setup.
-  - Ex: in `prim` this is operators for complex numbers and the setup for threading, `rev`'s core is the scalar and it's base operators for reverse mode and the stack allocator, and `fwd` has the scalar for forward mode autodiff and it's operators.
+  - Ex: in `prim` this is operators for complex numbers and the setup for threading, `rev`'s core is the scalar and its base operators for reverse mode and the stack allocator, and `fwd` has the scalar for forward mode autodiff and its operators.
 - err: Functions that perform a check and if true throw an error.
 - fun: The math functions exposed to the Stan language.
 - functor: Functions that take in other functions and data as input such as `reduce_sum()`